yuenhsu/Taiwan-Scooter-Data/README.md

 ```

 ### Install: ChromeDriver
-Download ChromeDriver from [Choromium](https://chromedriver.storage.googleapis.com/index.html?path=81.0.4044.69/), unzip the file and move it to `/usr/local/bin` (mac os).
+Download ChromeDriver from [Choromium](https://chromedriver.storage.googleapis.com/index.html?path=81.0.4044.69/), unzip the file and move it from `~/Downloads/chromedriver` to `/usr/local/bin` (mac os) with the following command.
 ```bash
 $ mv ~/Downloads/chromedriver /usr/local/bin
 ```